toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [hypershell](https://github.com/holepunchto/hypershell) - Spawn shells anywhere.
 Fully peer-to-peer, authenticated, and end-to-end encrypted.
 * [lmt](https://github.com/Rohansjamadagni/lmt) - A program that can be used to run applications with resource limits enforced using cgroupsv2 on Linux; it allows setting limits on CPU usage, memory usage, and the number of cores for a process.
 * [Marker](https://github.com/pindexis/marker) - The terminal command palette.
+* [menu.sh](https://github.com/iandennismiller/menu.sh) - A lightweight menu and launcher for text-mode consoles.
+Menus are described with YAML and sub-menus are supported.
 * [mk](https://github.com/orangekame3/mk) - Interactive task runner for Makefile or Taskfile.yml, designed to interactively execute make commands.
 It provides a user-friendly interface to select and run predefined commands, making it easier to manage and execute build tasks.
 * [mprocs](https://github.com/pvolok/mprocs) - mprocs runs multiple commands in parallel and shows output of each command separately.
 * [Mxflow-cli](https://github.com/metaory/mxflow-cli) - A modern, general purpose CLI task runner with human-readable YAML config file.